-- 1. the module communicates normally, readings from connected meters/sensors are available, but data from some meters/sensors are apparently incorrect.
-In this case it is recommended to check functionality of the module subsystems in following order: - check correctness of central application configuration related to the meter/sensor, especially correctness of its ID, address and association of the meter/sensor with right port of reading module.
-Check correctness of counter initial value, multiplier and divisor; - \bullet check functionality of receiving pulse signals on the module's input as described in paragraph 5.1.3 "Failures of communication with meters". - 2.
+1. the module communicates normally, readings of its operational parameters are available, but data from some meters/sensors are apparently incorrect.
+In this case it is recommended to check functionality of the module subsystems in following order:

+- check correctness of central application configuration related to the meter/sensor, especially correctness of its ID and address, correcness of meter/sensor identifications, identification of transferred variables and unit recalculation: - check functionality of reading of parameters from connected meters through the bus as described in paragraph 5.1.3 "Failures of communication with meters and sensors". - 2.
 Data from the module are coming irregularly, with periodical breakdowns.
 In this case it is recommended to check functionality of the module subsystems in following order: - check functionality of the transmitting and receiving of the radio-signal as described in the paragraph 5.1.4 "Transmitter and receiver failures"; - check functionality of internal battery as described in the paragraph 5.1.1 "Power supplying failures"; - 3.
-No data are available from the WS868-Srmt module.
+No data are available from the WS868-srMt module.
 In this case it is recommended to check functionality of the module subsystems in following order: - check correctness of setting of the module in the central system database; - check functionality of power supplying as described in the paragraph 5.1.1 "Power supplying failures"; - check functionality of the system as described in the paragraph 5.1.2 "System failures"; - check functionality of transmitting and receiving of the radio-signal as described in the paragraph 5.1.4 "Transmitter and receiver failures".

-NOTE: WS868-Srmt module is a reliable device with relatively simple and resilient construction, so that any possible failure of the device is very likely caused by external circumstances, especially mechanical damage, excessive humidity, discharging of internal battery, or voltage pulses induced to the input cables.
+NOTE: WS868-srMt module is a reliable device with relatively simple and resilient construction, so that any possible failure of the device is very likely caused by external circumstances, especially mechanical damage, excessive humidity, discharging of internal battery, or voltage pulses induced to the input cables.
 After each replacement of the module caused by its failure it is recommended to check the root cause of the failure and take necessary measures to eliminate any persisting troubles.